Committee for Education

-The Committee for Education is a Northern Ireland Assembly committee established to advise, assist and scrutinise the work of the Department of Education and Minister of Education (currently Paul Givan) on matters within his or her responsibility as a minister.
+The Committee for Education is a Northern Ireland Assembly committee established to advise, assist and scrutinise the work of the Department of Education and Minister of Education (currently Paul Givan) on matters within their responsibility as a minister.
 The committee undertakes a scrutiny, policy development and consultation role and plays a key role in the consideration and development of legislation.

 Membership

 Membership of the Committee is as follows: